iQpay logo - Digital payment solutions for food assistance and benefits

 Messages sent

-iQPay sends benefit-card service messages only to recipients the partner confirms have opted in.
+iQPay sends purchase card service messages only to recipients the partner confirms have opted in.

 How iQPay-direct consent works

-When iQPay directly manages a benefit-card program or collects consent through an iQPay-owned flow, iQPay may collect SMS consent through an iQPay web form, portal, or phone process.
+When iQPay directly manages a purchase card program or collects consent through an iQPay-owned flow, iQPay may collect SMS consent through an iQPay web form, portal, or phone process.
 When iQPay collects consent directly, iQPay maintains its own consent record.

 Your choices